worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 He says today:
 "Yes, I am still using Blueprints to work on my game development.
 Because I have only worked as a 3D environment artist but I have no programming experience.
 So I am also very grateful that the Unreal engine supports a strong Blueprints system."

+## You can do pretty much everything, in Unreal Engine 5 quality, and thanks to Cesium for Unreal, inside real-world environments.
+Without being a coder at all. 🤯 But if you a coder: Double 🤯🤯
+## And then connect it to that dot (point) on the globe (long/lat, in Cesium for Unreal Engine long/lat and/or x,y,z) 🤯🥳

-## So if coder or not, have fun and hit me on [METAVERSE-DAO | CLOUD ATLAS Community Chat](https://gitter.im/METAVERSE-GUN/community) if you have any question.
+## So no matter if you are a super experienced coder or a coding beginner or not even a coder, just have fun being creative and hit me on [METAVERSE-DAO | CLOUD ATLAS Community Chat](https://gitter.im/METAVERSE-GUN/community) if you have any question or want to publish your component or dapp.

 <br><br>